mtriff/happyBagel/README.md

 Clone the angularjs-collab-board repository, run `npm install` to grab the dependencies

-Also recommended, run 'npm install -g nodemon'
+Also recommended, run `npm install -g nodemon`

 ### Running the app